Prevter/gd.hpp/README.md

 # gd.hpp
-A Version-agnostic C++ library for Geometry Dash
+A version-agnostic C++ library for Geometry Dash

+Supported versions: **2.113** - **2.204**+

-> **Note:** This library is still in development and is not ready for use yet.
-Anything can change at any time.
+> **Note:** This library is still in development and does not have all features implemented yet.
+If you're going to use it, please make sure to update it regularly.

 ## Features
 - [x] Supports Geometry Dash from 2.113 all the way to latest versions.
 - [x] Build once, run everywhere.
 No need to build for each game version.
 - [x] Custom hooking system that makes it easy to implement new hooks.
-- [ ] Allows all mods to hook into the same function without conflicts.
-(WIP)
+- [ ] In case the game updates, it will try to find the new addresses automatically.

+## TODO
+- [ ] Add more hooks/members.
+- [ ] Add more examples.
+- [ ] Create a wiki.
+- [ ] Make hooking system more robust.
+- [ ] Add support for more versions.

 ## Usage
 ### Including the library